martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Camley Photographic (Hove):** A good collection of some decent kit – a website I check often (if you're after a Nikon F3, this is the first place I would always look).
 They sell a lot on Ebay too. [http://www.camleyphotographic.com](http://www.camleyphotographic.com)
 * **Harrison Cameras (Sheffield):** Another regular camera store selling new gear but with a decent used section online.
 Some good film bargains crop up from time to time. [http://www.harrisoncameras.co.uk/Used/](http://www.harrisoncameras.co.uk/Used/)
 * **Mifsuds (Devon):** I bought a medium format camera from Mifsuds which unfortunately died (electronics).
 The problem should've been spotted before sending, but they were gracious in how they dealt with the issue.
 A good range of products but no images! [http://mifsuds.com](http://mifsuds.com)
 * **MW Classic Cameras (London):** Caters for classics such as Leica and similar.
 There’s some very cheap regular film bodies and lens, as well as some more obscure items.
-I had a few problems with them a years or two ago when ordering.
-However, a recent lens purchase was top marks – great price, excellent condition, and very fast delivery. [https://www.mwclassic.com](https://www.mwclassic.com)
+I had variable service from MW Classic, mostly not good.
+It appears I'm not the only one if you read Google reviews, too.
+Consider purchasing from MW with caution. [https://www.mwclassic.com](https://www.mwclassic.com)
 * **Carmarthen Cameras (Wales):** I've bought stuff from Camarthen Cameras via Ebay, but not their website.
 Always had great service. [https://carmarthencameras.com](https://carmarthencameras.com)

 [Back to top](#top)